DC/DC buck controllers

 Switching regulators with ultra-low standby quiescent current increase light-load efficiency and extend battery life in portable and battery-operated applications.

 Your digital core craves an efficient power supply.
 Find the latest and greatest switching converters, controllers, and modules to power every rail of your FPGA or processor.

 Featured DC/DC buck controller resources

-Peruse the TI library of buck controller application notes, selection guides, and white papers.
+Peruse our library of buck controller application notes, selection guides, and white papers.

 Fully tested reference designs and test reports to help kick-start your design process.

-Ask questions, share knowledge and help solve problems with fellow engineers in TI's E2E™ Community.
+Ask questions, share knowledge and help solve problems with fellow engineers in TI's E2E™ support forums.